ibexa/documentation-developer/docs/commerce/payment/extend_payment.md

 ## Create custom payment method type

 If your application needs payment methods of other type than the default `offline` one, you must create custom payment method types.
+Code samples below show how this could be done if your organization wants to use PayPal.

 !!! note "Gateway integration requirement"

     [[= product_name =]] does not come with gateway redirects.
-Whether you are an integrator or the end customer, it is your responsibility to implement payment gateway integration.
+Whether you are an integrator or an end customer, it is your responsibility to implement payment gateway integration.

 ### Define custom payment method type